jguamie/system-design/notes/map-reduce.md

 * The number of *M* and *R* tasks should be much larger than the number of worker machines.
 This will facilitate for each worker to performer many different tasks.
 This improves dynamic load balancing and speeds up failure recovery.
 ## Backup Tasks
 * A *straggler* is a machine that takes an unusually long time to complete one of the last map or reduce tasks in a computation.
 Stragglers are the most common cause for significant delays to a MapReduce operation.
-* When a MapReduce operation is near completion, the master schedules backup tasks that are copies of the remaining In-progress tasks.
+* When a MapReduce operation is near completion, the master schedules backup tasks that are copies of the remaining In-Progress tasks.
 The task is marked as Completed whenever either the primary or backup task completes.
 * In a sort program example, MapReduce operations took 44% longer to complete without backup tasks enabled.
 ## Programming Examples
 TBD